Leicester Secular Society

 Leicester Secular Society is the world's oldest Secular Society.
 It meets at its headquarters, the Leicester Secular Hall in the centre of Leicester, England, at 75 Humberstone Gate.

 Founding

 Founded in 1851, the society is the oldest surviving of numerous Secular Societies formed throughout England in the mid-19th century, largely through the efforts of George Jacob Holyoake and his supporters.
 (The National Secular Society was founded in 1866).

+Aims

 The 'Principal Aims' of Leicester Secular Society as stated on current (2012) literature are: